Skip to main content

 Fonts

 You can choose from over 1,500 Google Fonts for your puzzles.
-Use the font selection box to search by name or filter by language and style (like serif or monospace).
-The font you pick will be used for all text outside the puzzle grid.
+The font you select will be used for all text outside the puzzle grid (clues, buttons, and interface elements).

 PuzzleMe automatically chooses black or white text for the best contrast with your background colors.
 All fonts are from the Google Fonts catalog and are licensed for use on your website.